Night8Guy/holbertonschool-binary_trees/README.md

-This is a README for binary trees.
+This is a README fornodes and binary trees.